Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 Extension module will extend `submitAdditionalPaymentDetailsRequest` with `paymentData` attribute if the attribute is missing.
 In this case, `paymentData` will be taken from the previous `makePaymentRequest`.

-After update, you will receive `submitAdditionalPaymentDetailsResponse` in the returned CTP payment.
+After update, you will receive `submitAdditionalPaymentDetailsResponse` in the returned commercetools payment.
 The next steps depend on if you received an action object in the `submitAdditionalPaymentDetailsResponse`.

 If you received an action object, [pass the action object to your front end](https://docs.adyen.com/checkout/components-web/#step-4-additional-front-end) and perform Step 4 again.